The Goal Setting Process

 This post contains affiliate links.
 If you click & make a purchase, I receive a commission!
 Thanks!
 Read my full disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 Goal setting can be a catalyst for making big changes in your life.
-But having and using a goal setting process means you don’t do it haphazardly.
+But having and using a goal-setting process means you don’t do it haphazardly.
 Instead, you take the time to pray, think, dream, plan, re-calculate, and even start over when necessary.
 But the rewards of taking your time can pay off big!
 So, jump in!
 What have you got to lose?

 Last week we covered the basic steps of “pre-goal setting.”
 That is, the things you should do before actually making any goals for the upcoming year (or quarter or semester or…).
 In short, the steps were (1) pray, (2) reflect, (3) evaluate, and (4) dream big.
 You can find more details in that post.
-Remember – there was a free goal setting printable mentioned that is in the Resource Library.

 Now, we move on to the actual goals you will set.
 Just as in the “pre-setting” stage, there are a few steps in this process.
 These steps are covered in detail below.
 I want to warn you, though, that making hard choices is part of the goal setting process.

 The final step in last week’s post was to make a list of big dreams.
 You may find you have dozens of big dreams you’d like to see come true in your life.
 The reality is that you cannot focus on all of them at the same time.
 That’s where the hard choices come in.
 Just prepare yourself.

 If you followed the steps in Goal Setting 101, you made a list of Big Dreams – some of which may seem completely impossible.
 As you work through this next step with your list, try hard not to focus on the “impossibility” of your dreams, but rather on which ones excite you the most and get you fired up.